 Specific research areas include the following:

-1) Ultra-Energy Materials: Radioisotopes store about 100,000 times the energy density of chemical batteries, and many release that energy over a time scale of decades or longer.
+Radioisotopes store about 100,000 times the energy density of chemical batteries, and many release that energy over a time scale of decades or longer.
 These truly ultra-energy materials have the potential to provide revolutionary advances in energy and power for Army applications.
 Practical packaging of “standard” radioisotopes such as tritium or 63Ni, and improved energy conversion techniques, may enable extremely long-lived batteries to power drop-and-forget sensor networks for persistent battlespace awareness.
 ARL has a strong research program in this area, which focuses on radioisotope packaging and energy conversion methods.
 In addition, the ability to control the rate and mechanism of radioisotope energy release may enhance this or other applications based on manipulation of nuclear isomers.
 These are excited quantum-metastable states of atomic nuclei with very long half-lives due to their large angular momenta that can also exceed decades; in the most extreme case, the isomer of 180Ta lives longer than 1016 years, while its ground state half-life is 8.2 hours.
 It has been demonstrated that certain nuclei can be “switched” between long-lived (energy storage) and short-lived (energy release) states upon demand, using different nuclear reactions to access pathways via higher-lying levels.
-This process has been demonstrated experimentally. .
+This process has been demonstrated experimentally.
 Practical use of isomers will require an improved understanding of the underlying physics of switching, production of isomers, matching of switching devices, and efficient energy conversion.
+The recent discovery of the new effect of nuclear excitation by electron capture (NEEC) presents additional opportunities for research.
 The ARL basic research program in this field represents a unique effort.
-(Principal Investigator: James Carroll).
+(Principal Investigator: James J. Carroll).

 Dr. James (Jeff) Carroll firstname.lastname@example.org 301-394-0243